Data Challenge Overview

 Note: all the datasets on the AMR Register are available as part of the challenge, with the exception of the Merck datasets.
 These datasets from Merck can still be requested via the AMR Register, but not as part of the data challenge.

-Vivli AMR Surveillance Open Data Re-use Challenge, funded by Wellcome
+2024 Vivli AMR Surveillance Challenge, funded by GARDP, Paratek, Pfizer and Vivli

 Our hope is that the research projects enabled by this platform will further advance understanding, inform decision-making and drive policy and behavioral changes in the medical community, by global organizations and wider society.

-The key goal of this Vivli AMR Surveillance Open Data Re-use Data Challenge, funded by Wellcome, is to promote utilization of the Vivli AMR Register to more researchers and drive advances in the AMR field.
+The key goal of the 2024 Vivli AMR Surveillance Data Challenge is to promote utilization of the Vivli AMR Register to more researchers and drive advances in the AMR field.
 We believe that important questions in surveillance would be answered, or tools developed through this Data Challenge.

 This Challenge is in direct alignment with Wellcome and Vivli’s open science goals in that through this project it will: